kpetrakis/vectorlib/README.md

 pip install .
 ```

-Note: If virtualenv is not available you can substitute:
+Note: If virtualenv is not available you can replace:

 ```bash
 virtualenv venv_name